- Accessibility Roadmap (.doc)

 A. Use commodity code 91900

 B. Upload PDF/document of approval email and other requested supporting documentation as an attachment to the CFS requisition, in the header comments.

 C. Use the standard comment for ATI documents when attaching documents.

-Q5.
-The product I want to purchase is not fully compliant with the Section 508 criteria.
-Can I still purchase it?
+Q6.
+The product I want is not fully compliant with the Section 508 criteria.
+Can I still get it?

 It depends.
-While no products can claim 100% compliance with the Section 508 standards, some products are clearly more compliant than others so the degree of compliance must be evaluated.
-The federal government has stated that agencies must "procure the product that best meets the standards".
+Some products are clearly more compliant than others so the degree of compliance must be evaluated as the federal government has stated that agencies must "procure the product that best meets the standards".
 If a more accessible product IS available, but a less accessible product is being requested for purchase, a completed Exception Form with a justification for this request must be submitted to the IT/ATI Procurement Specialist for review and approval.

 When a software maintenance is renewed, there is often a corresponding new version of the software.
 While it is unlikely that a newer version will be LESS accessible than a previous version, there may be changes in the degree of compliance nonetheless.
 Regardless of whether changes to the product enhance or reduce accessibility, they should be documented in the interest of retaining/discarding alternative access plans (EEAAPs), comparing compliance to that of similar products, and following up with vendors who previously made a commitment to improve/increase accessibility features before the next renewal date.

 There may also be changes to the campus impact meaning how many people will be using the software.